kadena-docs/kadena-docs/docs/coding-projects/rotate-auth.md

 ```

 The purpose of this function is only to identify the keyset associated with the specified `id` key-row.
-This function doesn’t provide access to any of the data in a row.
+This function doesn’t provide access to any of the data in the row.
 However, other functions can call this function if they want to act on the information, for example, to place row-level restrictions on the data.

 To define the `enforce-user-auth` function: